JustNik-jpg/BasicPlatformer/README.md

 # BasicPlatformer
-Just a basic platformer to test my skills
+Just a basic platformer to test my skills.
-Not much to see
+Not much to see?

+### Dependencies
+In order to build this project you need SDL2 and SDL Image libraries,
+you can put them in respective folders in /include directory
+used versions are SDL2 - 2.0.22, SDL Image - 2.6.1,
+but newer must work just fine.

 ### Controls
 A, D - move right, left